Elttob/LibOpen/README.md

 A mirror of Studio Elttob's in-house open source packages for Roblox development.
 **Please note that this repository is a read-only mirror, and does not accept code contributions.**

+## Dependencies

+LibOpen is designed to have no external dependencies.
+Packages in LibOpen may depend on each other; they should be placed as siblings in the data model.

 ## Licence
 Each package is annotated with its licence.
 If not otherwise specified, the MIT licence applies.